 Walk the Illuminated Light Trail at Lightscape

 Lightscape is an after-dark, illuminated trail with thousands of twinkling lights at the Chicago Botanic Garden.
 Ok so this is technically not in Chicago but it is in the suburbs only a 30 minute drive from downtown.
 Book early to guarantee your preferred dates.
-Tickets are available for purchase and sell out quickly!
+Tickets sell out quickly!

 Where: Chicago Botanic Garden, 1000 Lake Cook Road, Glencoe, IL 60022 (24 miles north of downtown Chicago)